Tuesday, November 30, 2010

 Yield: About 8-10 pancakes, 4" in diameter each.

 Sunday, November 28, 2010

 Believe it or not, coconut, when consumed in moderation, is actually very healthy for you.
-You might be surprised to know that, in comparison with other plant-based sources of saturated fats, it's actually one of the few foods containing saturated fats that actually helps to suppress appetite & aid in weight loss.
+You might be surprised to know that, in comparison with other plant-based sources of saturated fats, it's actually one of the few foods containing saturated fats that actually helps to suppress appetite and aid in weight loss.
 Coconut contains the "good" kinds of saturated fats that actually burn energy instead of storing it.

-A lot of people try to lose weight by trying to avoid any & all kinds of fat, but in truth, your body actually needs healthy types of fat to help you lose (or maintain) your weight.
+A lot of people try to lose weight by trying to avoid any and all kinds of fat, but in truth, your body actually needs healthy types of fat to help you lose (or maintain) your weight.
 When the body doesn't get enough fat, it will do everything it can to hold onto your existing body fat as a survival mechanism, instead of burning it off.